Mimino666/SublimeText2-python-open-module-new/README.md

 * easy modification of sys.path contents through settings
 * automatically discoveres and includes Python packages in your currently opened project
 * handles relative paths
-* opens modules either in the current window or creates a new window
+* user-friendly input panel with syntax highlighting (i.e. if you type bullshit, it turns red)
-* user-friendly input panel with syntax highlighting
+* you can choose whether to view the modules in the current or a new window

 Install
 =======